astronomer/docs/learn/airflow-ui.md

 - Pause/unpause a DAG with the toggle to the left of the DAG name.
 - Filter the list of DAGs to show active, paused, or all DAGs.
 - Filter the list of DAGs to show currently running DAGs or DAGs that failed their last DAG run.
-- Trigger or delete a DAG with the buttons in the Actions section.
+- Trigger or delete a DAG with the buttons in the `Actions` section.
-- Navigate quickly to other DAG-specific pages from the Links section.
+- Navigate quickly to other DAG-specific views from the `Links` section.

 To see more information about a specific DAG, click its name or use one of the links.